Courtney Act: 2002: Beginnings and Australian Idol

-Record deal and RuPaul's Drag Race
+2003: Record deal and RuPaul's Drag Race

-After the completion of the first season of Australian Idol, Courtney went on tour with the finalist of the show.
-It was in 2003, Courtney signed a major record deal with BMG Australia now known as Sony Music Australia.
+After the completion of the first season of Australian Idol, Courtney went on tour with the finalists of the show.
+In 2003, Courtney signed a major record deal with BMG Australia now known as Sony Music Australia.
 Courtney released her debut single "Rub Me Wrong" the following year in March 2004, where the song reached a peak of number 29 on the ARIA Charts and gaining a gold certification by the charts.
-However, due to the low charting figures of the song, BMG Australia decided to put Courtney's debut album on hold.
 Courtney returned to the club scene and began working with the up-and-coming Lady Gaga.

-In August 2011, Jenek moved to West Hollywood, California in order to find further success.
+In August 2011, Jenek moved to West Hollywood, California.

 In December 2013, Logo TV announced that Courtney was among the 14 drag queens who would be competing on the sixth season of RuPaul's Drag Race.
 Courtney is the only queen from Australia ever to be featured on the show.
-Courtney did not feature in the first episode of season 6 due to the show being split into two openings.
-During the third episode, the week's challenge was to act in a horror movie, the original and the sequel.
-Courtney was ultimately given positive feedback and declared safe.
 Episode 4 featured Courtney as the main challenge winner.
 The main challenge was to perform in "Shade: The Rusical".
 Courtney was praised for her "strong" singing voice and acting skills.
-The fifth episode featured the Snatch Game, which is a spoof of The Match Game.
+Courtney proceeded to the final in the top 3.
+Courtney was the fourth contestant during the show's six seasons not to have fallen into the bottom two throughout the competition.
+She placed as joint runner-up alongside Adore Delano, behind winner Bianca Del Rio.